Biography

 XI 2010–2019…

-After several years of living in the inner suburbs of Melbourne we finally tired of the urban noise and Kate and I removed ourselves to Brown Hill, Ballarat.
+After several years of living in the inner suburbs of Melbourne we finally tired of the urban noise and Kate and I removed ourselves to Black Hill, Ballarat.
 At last, after forty years of writing, I find myself with the mental and temporal space to approach new pieces and revisions somewhat less precipitately, taking (even more) time to prepare.
 I approach new pieces warily, gradually assembling a toolbox of single-work-specific materials; this process can take some time, but until it is prepared I am unwilling to commit to commencement of the score.
-Since moving to Brown Hill I have, however, had the luxury of writing pieces from beginning to end in a single arc, which has obviated the prior necessity of leaving a complex and detailed paper-trail for myself to follow in case of major interruption.
+Since moving to Ballarat I have, however, had the luxury of writing pieces from beginning to end in a single arc, which has obviated the prior necessity of leaving a complex and detailed paper-trail for myself to follow in case of major interruption.

 Looking forward, it is hard to see great promise in the future for New Music.
-A debate on The Conversation asks the question is music dying?, with as reply, an article that does not even reference classical music, so deep is the author’s indifference (or so despairing his outlook).
+A debate on The Conversation asks the question ‘is music dying?’, with as reply, an article that does not even reference classical music, so deep is the author’s indifference (or so despairing his outlook).
 When books have to be published with such titles as Why Classical Music Still Matters and Who Needs Classical Music?, we can be certain that the thousand-plus year-old body of knowledge incarnate in, for instance, my works, has ceased to have any appreciable value for most Westerners.
 Even the nature of Western Culture is under reconstruction by its internal opponents; Tuchman’s description of Jean Gerson, Chancellor of the University of Paris in the late fourteenth century, believing that “he lived in the senility of the world, when society, like some delirious old man, suffered from fantasies and delusions”,[2] resonates with us today.

 X 2008–2010